Tummy Tuck (Abdominoplasty)

-According to a study conducted right here in the Watterson Plastic Surgery office, patients who have Exparel use only about a third the amount of pain medications that other patients use.
+According to a study conducted at Dr. Watterson’s former practice, patients who have Exparel use only about a third the amount of pain medications that other patients use.
 They are also back to their normal routine sooner and feel better throughout their recovery compared to patients who did not use Exparel for pain management.

 How long is recovery time?

 Tummy tucks or abdominoplasties are very much like going through a C-section.
 Many women can relate to that.
 It takes about six weeks to get back to a routine exercise regimen and one must be careful particularly in the first two weeks to be careful with activity levels to avoid postoperative bleeding.

 One remarkable medical breakthrough has been the introduction of Exparel, a long acting type of “Novocain” that can decrease pain significantly by providing anesthetic relief for approximately 3 days.
 Dr. Watterson has been using this for several years now and it has been a game-changer for tummy tucks.
 Patients can move more freely and tolerate the muscle repair much more easily, almost that we must remind patients to curb their activity levels early on.

 Most patients can shower the next day.
 Patients are encouraged to walk about the house initially and then increase that activity.
 Patients can drive once off pain meds and ibuprofen is introduced early on to get patients off the narcotics which may cause constipation and feelings of nausea.

 Learn More About Tummy Tuck Surgery